bernie-skipole/indipyclient/README.md

 # indipyclient

-You may have Python programs implementing some form of data collection or control and wish to remotely operate such an instrument.

-This indipyclient package provides a set of classes which can be used to create scripts to control or display the remote instrument.
+This indipyclient package provides a classes used to communicate to an INDI server.
 In particular your script can import and create an instance of the 'IPyClient' class.

-An associated package 'indipydriver' can be used to take your data, organise it into a data structure defined by the INDI protocol, and serve it on a port, ready for this client to connect to.

 INDI - Instrument Neutral Distributed Interface.